Does The Theatre School have a Musical Theatre program?

 Is there a benefit to auditioning/interviewing earlier or later in the season?

 The Theatre School does not have an early action admissions program or rolling admissions, meaning that each student is given equal consideration for the program regardless of where and when s/he auditions/interviews.
 In order to allow each applicant the same amount of consideration, decision letters are sent out mid-March each year after all on-campus and regional auditions/interviews have been completed.

 Would auditioning in Chicago improve my chances of being admitted?

 The audition process is the same regardless of the audition location and equal consideration is given to students auditioning in every regional location.
 The only advantage to auditioning on campus is the perspective gained by the auditionee regarding DePaul's facilities, campus and student life, however we offer many ways to visit campus that are not in conjunction with the auditions/interviews.
-To Schedule a campus visit call The Theatre School Admissions Office at (773)325-7999.
+To Schedule a visit to campus go to the Visit The Theatre School page.